Annual – April Fool’s Day

 1871 – The first Dominion census was taken.
 The population of 3,689,257 consisted of 2,110,000 English-speaking and 1,082,000 French-speaking Canadians.

-1873 – A charge was made in the House of Commons that Sir John A. Macdonald and cabinet ministers had accepted campaign funds from the promoters of C.P.R..
-This led to the downfall of Macdonald’s government in November.
+1873 – A charge made in the House of Commons was that Sir John A. Macdonald and cabinet ministers had accepted campaign funds from the promoters of C.P.R.
+This accusation led to the downfall of Macdonald’s government in November.

-1887 – Canadian sealing vessels were seized by the Americans in the North Pacific.
+1887 – The Americans seized Canadian sealing vesselss in the North Pacific.

 1975 – The C.N.
 Tower, the world’s tallest free-standing structure, was topped off, reaching a height of 553.33 metres or 1,815,550 inches.

-1686 – Pierre de Troyes, Chevalier de Troyes, on a mission to destry the English forts at Hudson Bay, camped on Carillon Island in the Ottawa River system.
+1686 – Pierre de Troyes, Chevalier de Troyes, on a mission to destroy the English forts at Hudson Bay, camped on Carillon Island in the Ottawa River system.

 1858 – Jake Gaudaur Sr, the world’s best oarsman of his generation, born in Orillia.